11 Excellent Glute Activation Exercises For Runners

 Glute activation exercise: A person doing a fire hydrant.

-1. Being on all fours, knees directly under your hips, and hands directly under your shoulders.
+1. Being on all fours, knees under your hips, and hands under your shoulders.

-2. Keeping your knee bent, activate your glute to lift your left leg, moving your knee out to the side.
+2. Keep your knee bent, activate your glute to lift your left leg, and move your knee out to the side.

 3. Pause for two seconds in this active position.